|Find good trading Ideas|

 Even if you do not intend to be a programmer, I believe it is good to understand computational thinking as a trader.
 These courses will introduce you to a way of thinking that will help you understand how computers solve problems and how they change our world and the markets.
 Also knowing how to program can help you backtest strategies and automate (parts of) your trading process.

 These books and courses should get you up to a level that you can understand the basic ideas in financial scientific papers and finance blogs and they will give you a good level of knowledge to start trading with a very small live account to get your feet wet.

 I would not advise you to go around looking at trading forums hoping to find good trading ideas and education.
 You will find some good advice.
 But it is difficult to separate the good from the bad and it will cost you lots of time.
 So if trading is a hobby, fine, but I approach trading as a business and I think so should you.

 And trading is like any other business.
 You need to invest before you can expect a decent return.
 I suggest you invest in a proper education.
 This may cost some money, but it will save you time and will prevent you from losing several accounts while in the process of trying to figure everything out yourself.

 |Your mind is your greatest asset and your greatest enemy in trading|

-If you first get started with a very small live account, you will find out about the importance of mindset without risking to much.
-Even if you trade algorithmic and fully automated you still need to turn the algorithm on and off or make changes to it.
+If you first get started with a very small live account, you will find out about the importance of mindset without risking too much.
+Even if you trade algorithms fully automated you still need to turn the algorithm on and off or make changes to it.

-And whether you are loosing or making money, your mind will undermine your decision making.
-It is important to be aware of this and take proper counter measures.
+And whether you are losing or making money, your mind will undermine your decision making.
+It is important to be aware of this and take proper countermeasures.